Visiting Detroit, Michigan, Over the Ambassador Bridge: An Impressive, River Skyline

 (2) While, even on the Michigan side of the Detroit River, the subsequent reputation of The Reverend J. O. L. Spracklin did not fully recover from the controversies outlined above, yet The Reverend J. Frank Norris succeeded in finding a normative replacement for the role of liquor in his ontology of negation: communism.
 Norris thus contributed a particular flavour to a considerable, emerging body of anti-Communist discourse, and exercised a profound influence on seminarian John Birch, and on the Bircher climate in Dallas, Texas, and beyond, upon which Arthur J. Schlesinger, Jr., and others, have commented.
 See also: Robert Bothwell, A Short History of Ontario , Edmonton: Hurtig Publishers, Ltd., 1986, p.
 126; Arthur M. Schlesinger, A Thousand Days: John F. Kennedy in the White House, London, Great Britain: Mayflower Bell, 1965, p. p.
 778-782.

-How to get there: Airlines serving Detroit Metropolitan Wayne County Airport, include Continental Airlines, which flies from New York Newark and Chicago O'Hare, and Air Canada, which flies from Toronto Pearson.
+How to get there: Airlines serving Detroit Metropolitan Wayne County Airport, include United Airlines, which flies from New York Newark and Chicago O'Hare, and Air Canada, which flies from Toronto Pearson.
 Car rental is available at Detroit Metropolitan Airport.
-Please check with the airline or your travel agent for up to date information.
+For up to date border traffic conditions, see: https://www.ezbordercrossing.com/list-of-border-crossings/michigan/ambassador-bridge/current-traffic/ Please check with the airline or your travel agent for up to date information.
 Please refer to appropriate consular sources for any special border crossing arrangements which may apply to citizens of certain nationalities.

 MJFenn is an independent travel writer based in Ontario, Canada.

 Other of my hubpages may also be of interest